Chiropractic

 But what organizes this sophisticated machinery is the central nervous system, and especially the brain.
 So we can say that the brain essentially sends health orders to the rest of the body.

-What chiropractic is about?
+What is chiropractic?

-Chiropractic in the World
+Chiropractic in the world

 - Chiropractic has over 120 years of history and is the third primary care profession in the world, recognized as such by the WHO in 2005.